Noble Lifecourse Program

 James M. Noble, MD, MS, CPH, FAAN at the Milstein Hospital

-Dr. Noble’s primary and active areas of research interest in Alzheimer's disease and related dementias (ADRD) include potentially modifiable lifecourse risk factors, including the roles of infection and inflammation (PI: R01 AG076015) as well as chronic exposures to traumatic brain injury.
-Dr. Noble has developed a group of multigenerational community-based education programs aiming to increase access to neurological care in minority communities along with novel community outreach wellness interventions.
-He is the clinical core director of the Columbia ADRC (P30 AG066462) and The Diabetes Prevention Project Outcome Study (U19 AG078558).
+Dr. Noble’s primary and active areas of research interest in Alzheimer's disease and related dementias (ADRD) include potentially modifiable lifecourse risk factors, including the roles of infection and inflammation (PI: R01 AG076015) as well exposures to traumatic brain injury.
+Dr. Noble has developed a group of multigenerational community-based education programs aiming to increase access to neurological care along with novel community outreach wellness interventions.
+He is the clinical core leader of the Columbia ADRC (P30 AG066462) and The Diabetes Prevention Project Outcome Study (U19 AG078558).

-Through this and other studies he has worked with and/or has access to various databases including the National Alzheimer’s Coordinating Center, the Dominantly Inherited Alzheimer’s Network, and New York SPARCS, among others.
+Through this and other studies he has worked with and/or has access to various databases including the National Alzheimer’s Coordinating Center and New York SPARCS, among others.

 Yejin Lee, Kunsorya Chhea, and Sandra Minchala present on the ASK-AD project.
 Taub Institute research retreat, November 2023